 Enchanted Trail / Sendero Encantado

 A weekend of family fun where children get a rare glimpse of a restored desert habitat by night while learning about Arizona's nocturnal wildlife.
 The goal is to introduce environmental education in a fun and culturally-competent way to the underserved South Phoenix community, inspiring children and adults to develop feelings of caring for the environment.
-Over 2,000 attendees each year learn about nature through hikes, scavenger hunts, live animals, crafts, and much more, led by Audubon experts in a beautifully-restored 600-acre wildlife refuge.
+2,000 attendees each year learn about nature through hikes, scavenger hunts, live animals, crafts, and much more, led by Audubon experts in a beautifully-restored 600-acre wildlife refuge.

 Birds n’ Beer